mister-good-deal/awesomeChatRoom/README.md

     - Change the maximum user authorized number in a room
     - Mute a user globally in a room
     - Disabled a user webcam globally in a room

-- No flash, only html 5 native technology
-- Shortcut copy / paste URL in a room to authorize a guest to join this room in one click
-- Random room to connect automatically with another user randomly with / without microphone and webcam
-- Thematic rooms
-- User account interface
-- Administraction interface
-- Small devices support for smartphones and tablet

 ### Evolution